webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 ## Watch Crawl

-You can watch the current state of the browser windows as the crawler visit pages in the **Watch** tab of **Latest Crawl**.
+You can watch the current state of the browser windows as the crawler visits pages in the **Watch** tab of **Latest Crawl**.
 A list of queued URLs are displayed below in the **Upcoming Pages** section.

 ## Live Exclusion Editing